 A Peaky Blinders tweed suit offers a great inspiration for a groom’s suit, but the key here is to add subtle elements, adapting the style so that you don’t look like you’re in fancy dress or a costume drama!
 Why not take a look at our tweed suit Pinterest board for some inspiration?

 Whether you decide to use our suit hire or tailored suit services, at Whitfield & Ward our personal stylist and tailors will be on hand to advise and create a look like no other for your wedding day.
+To find out more about our fantastic range of bespoke and hire suits click here.
 If you’d like to book an appointment to discuss your style options give us a call on 01625 536545 and we’ll handle the rest.